+D Co

-D Co purchased the building in 1995 for \$20m.
+purchased the building in 1995 for \$20m.
 It claimed tax depreciation of \$8m on the building until the depreciation rate was reduced to 0% from the 2011-12 income year.
 The building has not been revalued for accounting purposes since that time although accounting depreciation continues to reduce its carrying value which is currently \$15m.
-This results in a deferred tax liability of \$4.2m which is recognised in the financial statements.
+Because the building is held for use rather than sale, this results in a deferred tax liability of \$4.2m which is recognised in the financial statements.